Ethiopia Drone Network

 October - December 2017

-Michael served as the Operations Chief for the Salvation Army EDS team on Puerto Rico, planning and executing FEMA supported distributions after Hurricane Maria.
-Michael was responsible for the organization, safety, navigation, and on-location training for over 125 volunteers in Puerto Rico, in addition to coordinating with over a dozen other aid groups.
+Red Lightning served as the Operations Chief for the Salvation Army EDS team in Puerto Rico, planning and executing FEMA-supported distributions following Hurricane Maria.
+The organization was responsible for overseeing the logistics, safety, navigation, and on-site training of over 125 volunteers in Puerto Rico.
+In addition, Red Lightning coordinated efforts with more than a dozen other aid organizations to ensure an effective and collaborative response.

 Red Lightning Disaster Response After Hurricane in Puerto Rico 2017